LucasHoffSchmidt/Superstore_Time_Series_Sales_Forecasting/README.md

 # Superstore Time Series Sales Forecasting
-Data science project that seeks to make a sales forecasting model to predict future sales for a global superstore to assist in optimizing pricing and marketing strategies.
+Data science project that seeks to make a sales forecasting model to predict future sales for a global superstore to assist with inventory management.

 ## Quick Links
 - Streamlit app for interactive data and model predictions analysis: [Streamlit App](https://superstore-time-series-sales-forecasting.streamlit.app/)